OJB-Quantum/LaTeX-to-Nemeth-Braille-to-SVG/README.md

 > ( iħ γ^μ ∂_μ − m c ) ψ = 0

+### Notes

+• Angle brackets: ⟨…⟩ are ⠨⠨⠷ … ⠨⠨⠾.
+Square brackets: ⟦…⟧ here shown as basic ⠈⠷ … ⠈⠾.
+Equals: ⠨⠅ (spaced).
+Minus: ⠤.
+Plus: ⠖.
+Centered dot: ⠡.
+• Greek: α ⟶ ⠨⠁, β ⟶ ⠨⠃, γ ⟶ ⠨⠛, μ ⟶ ⠨⠍, ψ ⟶ ⠨⠽.
+• ∂ is ⠈⠙; ∇ (del) is ⠘⠙; superscripts use ⠘, subscripts use ⠆; overbar (h‑bar) uses the horizontal‑bar sign ⠒ after the base letter.
+• Digits use the numeric indicator ⠼ before the first digit when needed for clarity.

 ---

 ### Below is a screenshot of raised Braille dots rendered in Blender